 What is a “Military Divorce” in Georgia?

-In Georgia, “military divorce” is only a little different from a civilian divorce.
-However, a divorce in which at least one spouse is an active member of the military, reserve or guard, or is a retired service member, is referred to as a military divorce because it describes the actual, practical situation.
+A Georgia military divorce is only a little different from a civilian divorce.
+Generally speaking, a divorce in which at least one spouse is an active member of the military, reserve or guard, or is a retired service member, is referred to as a military divorce because it describes the actual, practical situation.
 In general though, the same laws that apply to a civilian divorce in Georgia also apply to a military divorce.
 But, there are a few exceptions.
 Also, there are some special considerations that must be considered in an uncontested military divorce in Georgia that simply do not apply in a civilian divorce.

 We routinely handle military uncontested divorces along with “regular” uncontested divorces in Georgia.
 However, we recognize the unique and additional issues that our clients are facing as military service members (or as spouses of military service members).

-Mr. Jones himself served on active duty in the United States Military for eight years.
-He has represented clients in divorce cases for over twenty years.
+Mr. Jones himself served on active duty in the United States military for eight years.
+He has represented clients in Georgia military divorce cases for over twenty years.
 So, he is extremely well-qualified to advise and represent clients needing military uncontested divorce services (or contested divorce services in selected Georgia counties).

-Special Considerations for an Uncontested Military Divorce in Georgia:
+Special Considerations for a Military Divorce in Georgia:

 When facing a divorce in Georgia, the same federal and state laws governing civilian couples govern military couples.
 However, there are several unique rules and complicated issues that apply to military divorces, such as: